cshintov/feeder/readme.md

 # Feeder

-A tool to read your favorite rss feeds in terminal and browser.
+A tool to get your favorite rss feeds in your terminal.